otaku0304/QuickStart/readme.md

 # QuickStart

-**QuickStart** is a PowerShell-based automation setup for full-stack application development, designed to make initializing frontend and backend environments seamless, especially for Angular or Node.js-based projects on Windows.
+**QuickStart** is a PowerShell-based automation setup to streamline running applications like frontend, backend, or full-stack across multiple environments — including local, dev, stage, and production.

 ## 🚀 Features